Step-by-step Mosquitto MQTT broker installation & SSL configuration

 openssl genrsa -out server.key 2048

-4. Create a certificate request
+- Create a server certificate request:

 openssl req -new -out server.csr -key server.key